thekure/FSakeProgData/PSData/Assignment07/# Assignment 07.md

   | PreDec of access   (* C/C++/Java/C#  --i  or  --a[e]  *)
 ```

-Modify the compiler (function cExpr) to generate code for PreInc(acc) and PreDec(acc).
-To parse micro-C source programs containing these expressions, you also need to modify the lexer and parser.
+Modify the *compiler* (function cExpr) to generate code for PreInc(acc) and PreDec(acc).
+To parse micro-C source programs containing these expressions, you also need to modify the *lexer* and *parser*.

 It is tempting to expand ++e to the assignment expression e = e+1, but that would evaluate e twice, which is wrong.
 Namely, e may itself have a side effect, as in ++arr[++i].

 Hence e should be computed only once.
 For instance, ++i should compile to something like this: <code to compute address of i>, DUP, LDI, CSTI 1, ADD, STI, where the address of i is computed once and then duplicated.

-Write a program to check that this works.
+*Write a program to check that this works*.
 If you are brave, try it on expressions of the form ++arr[++i] and check that i and the elements of arr have the correct values afterwards.

 ## Exercise 8.4